codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/use-kubectl-as-part-of-freestyle-step.md

 toc: true
 ---

-## Kubernetes in Freestyle step

-Running Kubernetes cmd in Codefresh as part of the workflow is easy.
+Running Kubernetes commands in Codefresh as part of the workflow is very easy.

-Codefresh adding all you clusters into the workflow to be used as part of your CI/CD pipeline.
+Codefresh is adding all your clusters into the workflow ready to be used as part of your CI/CD pipeline.
-The context remains the same as it appears in Codefresh
+The context remains the same as it appears in the [Codefresh Kubernetes dashboard]({{site.baseurl}}/docs/deploy-to-kubernetes/manage-kubernetes/).

 >If your cluster name includes spaces then make sure that you use quotes in the `kubectl` command